-Judd is a member of the firm's Workers' Compensation Department.
+Judd is a shareholder in the Workers' Compensation Department.
 He also concentrates his practice in defending federal black lung claims on behalf of coal companies and insurance carriers.
-He has handled more than 1,000 workers' compensation matters and 250 federal black lung matters in his career.

 Judd is a 1992 graduate of Ursinus College in Collegeville, Pennsylvania.
 He received his juris doctor in 1995 from Widener University School of Law in Wilmington, Delaware, graduating cum laude.
-He was admitted to practice before the United States Court of Appeals for the Third Circuit in 1999.
+He is admitted to practice before the United States Court of Appeals for the Third Circuit.

 •Workers' Compensation: What's the Best Case, The Seltzer Group Workers' Compensation Seminar, Bethlehem, Pennsylvania, December 6, 2012